-- The company has prepared detailed budgets based on past experience and directors best estimates of future sales which indicate the company will continue to trade profitably and generate positive cash flows - the expectation that the company will be successful in generating additional sales revenue; and - the successful commercialisation and further development of its probiotic technology is expected to result in royalty payments for the company.
+- The company has prepared detailed budgets based on past experience and directors best estimates of future sales, which indicate the company will continue to trade profitably and generate positive cash flows; - The company has been able to generate expressions of interest from potential brokers in relation to capital raisings of \$200,000 and - The expectation that the company will be successful in generating additional sales revenue from the successful commercialisation and further development by the company of its probiotic technology, that is expected to result in royalty payments for the company.

-Accordingly, the Directors believe that the company will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.
+Accordingly, the Directors believe that it is reasonably foreseeable that the company will be able to continue as a going concern and that it is appropriate to adopt the going concern basis in the preparation of the financial report.